mprevot/ReviewNdepend/README.md

 A remark.
 Actually many open source code are written in the scientist way, especially c code, and sometimes refactoring is not really improving anything.

+When I need a custom rule around a specific piece of code, I can put the [rule inside the code](https://www.ndepend.com/docs/declare-cqlinq-rules-in-csharp-or-vbnet-code).

 In the end, I adjusted several rules in Ndepend 2017.2 to match my needs.

 ## User experience